|

 no10mar1938

-They have about fifty members within a month.
-Their uniform soon consists of
+They had about fifty members within a month.
+Their uniform soon consisted of

 orange shirts with blue shield and wristband, black pants, white belt trimmed

 with red, and white leather cap tipped with yellow.
-They operate one of the two
+They operated one of the two

 1852 hand engines. (by May 18, 1870)sent(d)18may70; sent(d)11jun70;